Changing Dynamics of Public Opinion In Hindu Community

 (Hinduwebsite Editorial - Exploring Truth Amidst Illusions and Distortions)

 The FAQ or the question and answer format is one of the most popular formats on the Internet today to present information as well as to seek information.
 Services like Yahoo Answers and Quora have become very popular using the same model, letting people interact with others and contribute to the pool of world knowledge through an exchange of facts, ideas and opinions.

-It may be interesting to know that thousands of years ago, ancient Indians recognized the value of such a format and used it to explore truth, or present complex ideas with a human touch.
+It may be interesting to know that thousands of years ago, ancient Indians recognized the value of such a format to explore truth or teach complex ideas to the seekers of knowledge.
 They devised an effective and practical method to present complex ideas and philosophies in a familiar format so that people, even without prior knowledge, could understand them and relate to them.

 Sometimes, the conversation may happen at multiple levels, as in case of the Bhagavadgita, one between the direct participants, and the other by those who may be watching them from a distance, or from the heaven.
 It is based on the same belief that the world is a stage, which is meant for the enjoyment of God, or Isvara.
 He is the silent witness to all that happens and all the conversations that take place, while he may or may not participate in it.
 Sacred knowledge is secret, but it will come to you according to your destiny, when you deserve it.
 If you respect scholars, seers and sages and listen to them with humility, you will be endowed with right knowledge and helped to progress on the path of liberation.